Spotlight on Token Perception for Multimodal Reinforcement Learning: Method

-While scalable, this outcome-based verification introduces a two-tiered limitation as follows: \begin{enumerate} \item \textbf{Trajectory-Level Ambiguity:} It treats all correct solutions equally, failing to distinguish a reasoning path that is strongly grounded in visual evidence from one that arrives at the same answer through linguistic priors or hallucination. \item \textbf{Token-Level Uniformity:} The single, coarse reward is then applied indiscriminately to every token in the sequence, failing to selectively reward the specific, pivotal moments of visually-grounded reasoning that led to the correct outcome. \end{enumerate}
+\begin{enumerate} \item \textbf{Trajectory-Level Ambiguity:} It treats all correct solutions equally, failing to distinguish a reasoning path that is strongly grounded in visual evidence from one that arrives at the same answer through linguistic priors or hallucination. \item \textbf{Token-Level Uniformity:} The single, coarse reward is then applied indiscriminately to every token in the sequence, failing to selectively reward the specific, pivotal moments of visually-grounded reasoning that led to the correct outcome. \end{enumerate}